 Step 1: Pick A Suitable Size Container

-The type of pot or container to use for growing radishes is determined by the variety.
+The variety determines the type of pot or container for growing radishes.
 Window boxes and troughs are great for growing radishes indoors on a windowsill or balcony, and we recommend them.

 Step 2: Find A Good Place